Follow me on:

 Baculovirus-induced manipulation of insect host behaviour.
 Many parasites manipulate their hosts behaviour, in order to enhance their spread.
 Exquisite examples of behavioural manipulation are known, including hypermobility and pre-death climbing behaviour (tree-top disease) in baculovirus-infected caterpillars.
 However, the underlying molecular mechanisms are poorly understood.
 We aim at clarifying which parasitic genes modify host behaviour and which pathways in the host transduce the parasite-induced signal into a change in behaviour.
 Baculoviruses infecting caterpillars provide a unique system to tackle these questions, because baculoviruses can be easily genetically engineered in the laboratory (e.g. creating single gene knockout strains), and because these viruses are known to induce behavioural changes in caterpillars (hypermobility and climbing behaviour/tree top disease).
 We are currently investigating how viruses invade the insect nervous system to achieve modification of host behaviour.
 We have written two extensive reviews on parasitic modification of host behaviour and have published several papers in which the molecular mechanism is beginning to be unravelled.

 Covert virus infections in insects.
 It is now discovered that many viruses, including those being pathogenic to insects, frequently occur in a covert (latent or persistent) state.
 While the pathology of some of these viruses (e.g. baculoviruses) has been extensively studied, the effect of covert infections has received little attention.
 We try to unravel the genetic and molecular mechanisms underlying covert virus infections in insects and to investigate the impact of such infections throughout the insects lifecycle.
 Covert infections might cause major problems in mass rearings of insects, when such covert infections suddenly develop into overt infections (see our recent review paper and book chapter).
 Insects are increasingly mass reared, due to a growing demand for insects, e.g. for food and feed, biological pest control, pollination, or waste management.
+I received an NWO-VIDI grant to perform this research, and will be recruiting PhD students at the end of 2019 and early 2020.
+If you are interested, please contact me.

 Insect virus group 2017